 This website and its social media feeds content is joint copyright of the Nuclear Community Charity Fund and BH Associates – © The NCCF 2017 © BH Associates 2017.

 Any redistribution or reproduction of part or all of the contents in any form is prohibited other than the following:

-you may print or download to a local hard disk extracts for your personal and non- commercial use only. you may copy the content to individual third parties for their personal use, but only if you acknowledge the website as the source of the material.
+you may print or download to a local hard disk extract for your personal and non- commercial use only. you may copy the content to individual third parties for their personal use, but only if you acknowledge the website as the source of the material.

 Individuals may not, except with our express written permission, distribute or commercially exploit the content.
-Nor may you transmit it or store it in any other website or other form of electronic retrieval system.
+Nor may you transmit it or store it in any other website or another form of electronic retrieval system.

 Organisations may not use, reproduce or exploit our content without our express written permission.
-Such permission for use of our material will include the following condition: Either the complete article is reproduced in full or an excerpt featuring the Title, Main image and upto the first 300 characters of the article.
-In all instances a link to the original article must be given and an attribution ‘originally published in Exposure Magazine’ clearly made.
+Such permission for use of our material will include the following condition: Either the complete article is reproduced in full or an excerpt featuring the Title, Main image and up to the first 300 characters of the article.
+In all instances, a link to the original article must be given and an attribution ‘originally published in Exposure Magazine’ clearly made.

 1.0 OUR CORE BELIEFS REGARDING USER PRIVACY AND DATA PROTECTION

 User privacy and data protection are human rights.
 We have a duty of care to the people within our data.
 Data is a liability, it should only be collected and processed when absolutely necessary.
 We do not spam or support the practice.
 We will never sell, rent or otherwise distribute or make public your personal information

 Along with our business and internal computer systems, this website is designed to comply with the following national and international legislation with regards to data protection and user privacy: